Disney Cruise Line

 The Disney name is synonymous with providing world-class entertainment and fun.
 With its launch in 1998, Disney aimed – and succeeded – in combining the magic of Disney with the elegance of a cruise.
 Disney Cruise Line offers children, teens and adults round-the-clock activities.
 Nearly an entire deck is dedicated to children’s activities, while adults have their own restaurant and Quiet Cove Pool to indulge in.
-Disney Cruise Line also makes sure that individuals with disabilities can experience the magic of Disney.
+Disney Cruise Line cruises for disabled adults and children make sure that everyone can experience the magic of Disney.

 Most guest areas aboard ship—including theaters, restaurants and shops—are accessible to guests.
-Transfer tiers are provided at one of the feature pools.
+Disney cruises for disabled adults provide transfer tiers at one of the feature pools.
 And special viewing areas at scheduled onboard activities are set aside for guests using wheelchairs.